yali25/PathDelayFaultSimulator/README.md

 # Description
-This program can be used to simulate path delay fault in digital circuits as described in https://ieeexplore.ieee.org/document/6979116
+This program can be used to simulate path delay faults in digital circuits as described in https://ieeexplore.ieee.org/document/6979116

 The flow of the program is as follows: